-The global injectable drug delivery devices market size is anticipated to reach USD 823.29 billion by 2030, according to a new report by Grand View Research, Inc. The market is projected to grow at a CAGR of 8.7% from 2024 to 2030.
-The increase in the number of chronic diseases like diabetes and cancer has fueled the need for injectable drug delivery.
+The global injectable drug delivery devices market size is estimated to reach USD 236.5 billion by 2033, expanding at a CAGR of 9.6% from 2026 to 2033, according to a new report by Grand View Research, Inc. The increase in the number of chronic diseases like diabetes and cancer has fueled the need for injectable drug delivery.
 Unlike other traditional forms of drug delivery, injectables allow maximum bioavailability of the pharmaceutical drug as it bypasses the first-pass metabolism.
 With substantial growth in technological advancements, the devices being manufactured and marketed are built so as to cater to the specific needs of the patients.

 With the advent of self-injection devices, injectable drugs can be self-administered without the need for medical assistance.
 A large number of technology-oriented developments have taken place in the biologics market, which further increases the applicability of these injectable devices in the challenging disease areas.
 Self-injection devices have allowed patients suffering from diabetes to manage insulin levels with auto-injectors, pen-injectors, and needle-free injectors; thus, the homecare segment has been a large grosser in the end-user application.